Skip to content

 Because reflexology involves easy access points like the feet and ears, it’s often part of complementary healthcare programs in hospitals.
 Some massage therapists offer it as an add-on service.
 And while reflexology is not technically massage, it can produce the same degree of relaxation and well-being — all while the recipient remains fully clothed.
 This makes it a good stress- and pain-relief option for the shy.

 To find a practitioner, check the national directory of the American Reflexology Certification Board.
 Or walk into the nearest storefront with a reflexology foot map in the window.
-A certified practitioner is sure to know how your feet connect to the rest of you.
+A traditional practitioner is sure to know how your feet connect to the rest of you.

 Natural Healing